 Gingivitis, an inflammatory disease of the gums, is common in cats.
 Most cats over three years old have some degree of gingivitis and associated dental disease due to dietary influences, diseases, or physical abnormalities.
 Short-nosed breeds like Persians are more susceptible to gingivitis due to oral malalignment.
 Gum inflammation can cause severe discomfort and, if untreated, can lead to tooth loss, bone infection, and bacteria entering the bloodstream through diseased oral tissues.
 A systemic bacterial infection can damage other organs in a cat's body.
 Both preventative and acute treatment measures can help reduce the risks associated with gingivitis and support your cat's overall health as well.

-Gingivitis refers to inflammation of the gingiva which is the gum surrounding the tooth.
+Gingivitis refers to inflammation of the gingiva, which is the gum surrounding the tooth.
 Gingivitis can be mild to severe.
-Mild gingivitis is very common in cats of all ages and is considered the earliest stage of periodontal disease.
-With moderate gingivitis, as time advances, plaque will accumulate on the teeth and the gingiva will become more inflamed and gum recession may begin at this stage.
-If left untreated, the gingivitis will worsen and become severe.
-In severe cases, cats can have difficulty eating, be very painful, and a dental cleaning under anesthesia will be required to prevent further discomfort and damage.
+Mild gingivitis is very common in cats of all breeds and ages and is considered the earliest stage of periodontal disease.
+Over time, plaque accumulates on the teeth, and the gums become more inflamed.
+Gum recession may begin at this stage.
+If left untreated, gingivitis will worsen and become severe.
+In severe cases, cats can have difficulty eating due to the pain, and a dental cleaning under anesthesia will be required to prevent further discomfort and damage.

 The most common cause of gingivitis in cats is a build-up of plaque and bacteria.
 Other predisposing factors include:

-- Infectious diseases such as feline leukemia virus, feline immunodeficiency virus, and feline calcivirus
+- Infectious or systemic diseases, including feline leukemia virus, feline immunodeficiency virus, feline calicivirus, and autoimmune diseases

 - Lack of dental care